konmik/Phlux/README.md

 ### Why no RxJava

-My previous architecture solutions was based on RxJava, however Phlux does not have such dependency.
+My previous architecture solutions were based on RxJava, however Phlux does not have such dependency.
 There are two reasons for this:

 - It is hard for newcomers to dive into RxJava *and* a new architecture the same time.